ubcemergingmedialab/Jupyter3D-Unity/README.md

 - Adds a new menu on the scene to allow users to adjust wave properties.
 - Improves a number of visual elements and overall user experience.

-### Version 1.2 Update (Release: Feb 4, 2020)

-This version includes a major new welcome scene to support usability.
-This update includes:
-- A new welcome scene when the project is started.
-- Gives the user the choice to go through a simple tutorial on VR and the controls for the project.

 ### Tools & Technologies Used